ESG Information

 Good Governance Code - Chapter II, subsections D and F

 3 Objectives in line with the SDGs (Agenda 2030) Our strategic model is aligned with the SDGs, as well as our institutional management.
-More information is available in our Management and Sustainability Report: Letter to our Shareholders; 1.8 Responsible action; 1.9 Materiality; 9- Content Index: GRI, SDGS and external circular 012 from SFC
+More information is available in our Management and Sustainability Report: 9.6 Alignment with the Sustainable Development Goals (SDGs)

-Sustainable Bonds Report 2022: Our issue of Sustainable Bonds annually has a report explaining the impact of the issue on the SDGs.
+Sustainable Bonds Report: Our issue of Sustainable Bonds annually has a report explaining the impact of the issue on the SDGs.

 4 Strategic pillars (definition) Corporate Strategy 2023-2026